monasser112/social-app/README.md

          "content":"hello"//you can change value
       }`
-3. Post a comment on a tweet: request to this endpoint(localhost/tweets/:tweetId/comment) -enter any Id for <tweetId> param.
+3. Post a comment on a tweet: request to this endpoint(localhost/tweets/:tweetId/comment)
+   - enter any Id for <tweetId> param.
-   -You shoud pass in the body of the request a userId and content of tweet  and make the content-type as "application/json". like below
+   - You shoud pass in the body of the request a userId and content of tweet  and make the content-type as "application/json". like below
     `{
          "userId":3,//you can change value
          "content":"hello"//you can change value
      }`

-    -so there are three variables tweetId from request params in the url and userId and content in the request body.
+   - so there are three variables tweetId from request params in the url and userId and content in the request body.

 4. Post a comment on a Comment:request to this endpoint (localhost/tweets/:tweetId/comments/:commentId/comment) -enter any Id for <tweetId> param.